m0nkeyplay/TenableIO/README.md

 Think ioSearchDownloadScans.py but interactive.

-Run the scan search, answer some questions and download in one interactive script.  *usage* `python3 ioInteractiveScanSearch.py`
+Run the scan search, answer some questions and download in one interactive script.
+Think when the boss comes and asks how many Macs are running the Critcal version of Chrome?  (pluginid 103649	Google Chrome < 61.0.3163.110 Multiple Vulnerabilities (macOS))

+*usage* `python3 ioInteractiveScanSearch.py`

    notes:      fill in the following variables as needed per environment before you get started